mfmpc/Trifecta/README.md

 ./compile.py -B 64 rc_adder
 ```

+where ``` -B ``` indicates the bit-length of the input.
 Then to run the program on the same machine, run:

 ```
 ./multi-replicated-bin-party -I -p 0 rc_adder